 Federal aid at OSU is awarded on the basis of demonstrated financial need.
 Each student who wishes to be considered for need-based assistance should submit the Free Application for Federal Student Aid (FAFSA) as soon after October 1 as possible to receive aid for the next academic year.
-Early application is encouraged since OSU receives limited funding for the Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study (FWS) programs.
-Funding for state grants, including the Oklahoma Tuition Aid Grant (OTAG), is limited and earliest applicants receive priority for funds.
+Early application is encouraged since OSU receives limited funding for the Supplemental Educational Opportunity Grant

+(SEOG) and Federal Work-Study (FWS) programs.
+Funding for state grants, including the Oklahoma Tuition Aid Grant (OTAG), is limited.

-Students can apply for assistance by submitting the FAFSA electronically at fafsa.ed.gov (https://studentaid.gov/h/apply-for-aid/fafsa/).
+Students can apply for assistance by submitting the FAFSA electronically at fafsa.gov (https://studentaid.gov/h/apply-for-aid/fafsa/).